loperamidetv/lowlevel-sys-off/README.md

 # Low-Level Systems & Offensive Security

-A hands-on (personal!) journey into low-level systems and offensive security.
+A hands-on journey into low-level systems and offensive security.
 This repository documents projects exploring process memory, reverse engineering, and kernel-level programming to build deep understanding of how computers really work.

 ## Motivation